 While the Center's main building is closed to the public due to renovations, the Lloyd Center offices are open.
 Enjoy our walking trails, open free to the public from dawn to dusk.

-The Lloyd Center for the Environment is a local treasure with an exceptional estuary location and over five miles of unique hiking trails.
-Your membership support allows us to offer access to our grounds and future exhibits, at no charge to the public.
-We are asking you to renew your membership or give to the Lloyd Center at the highest level possible today.
+The Lloyd Center for the Environment is a local treasure with an exceptional estuary on the Slocum River, breathtaking views, and over five miles of unique hiking trails.
+Your membership support allows us to offer access to our grounds and future exhibits at no charge to the public.
+We are asking you to join or renew your membership to the Lloyd Center at the highest level possible.

-As a new benefit, all members will get preferred entry to our Music in the Woods event.
-Visit the Center in the fall for a live, musical experience along the trails.
+All members will receive preferred entry to our Music in the Woods event, free of charge.
+Visit the Center in the fall for an extraordinary live, musical experience along the trails.

-While the Lloyd Center animal exhibits are currently closed, your generous gift helps feed our fresh & saltwater fish and turtles - everything from algae wafers to crickets, shrimp, vegetables, and various worms.
-Summer program students benefit from these critters in their Bond Building classroom studies.
+While the Lloyd Center animal exhibits are currently closed, your generous gift helps feed our fresh & saltwater fish and turtles as well as Koko, our resident screech owl.
+Students benefit from meeting these animal ambassadors.

 Your contribution also allows Lloyd Center educators to offer outdoor seasonal activity stations and our StoryWalk® on the Center’s trails.
-Right now schools are busily lining up our Feathery Focus, Erosion, and other virtual classes.
+Right now, schools are busily booking our spring and fall field trips!

 The Lloyd Center serves individuals, agencies, and organizations in southeastern New England – Rhode Island to Boston to Cape Cod.
 It is the only area organization focused on educating the public about coastal and watershed issues, and conducting research on coastal ecosystems and endangered species.